Logic

 This lets you create user segments, e.g. a list of beta user IDs, that you can reuse across the logic of different flags.

-Hyperlang also lets you "drop" A/B tests and machine learning loops anywhere in your flag logic.
+Hyperlang also lets you embed A/B tests, staged rollouts, multivariate tests and machine learning loops anywhere in your flag logic.
+These are all different types of splits.

 So you can have a single feature flag with rules to enable the feature for specific users, e.g. employees, QA, beta users, etc, and a final default rule to A/B test the feature on everyone else.